boardsource/docs/build_guides/humla.md

 # Soldering
 ## Diodes
-**Orientation**: Black bar facing downwards or towards the footprint indicator.
+**Orientation**: place the diode with the black bar towrds the white bar indicator on the pcb.
 1. Solder one pad.
 ![one pad - diode](https://imgur.com/4xkhNLN.jpg)
 2. While holding diode with tweezers, reflow solder and place diode down on pad.